-Adam and I were married one month ago in the South Amphitheater in Jerash, Jordan.
+Adam and I were married in the South Amphitheater in Jerash, Jordan.
 It was an incredible venue and key to making our destination wedding an EPIC destination wedding.
 It was harder than it should have been to make it happen and we hope the authorities in Jordan see the value in making this amazing place more accessible in the future.

 But until it gets easier, here’s how we made it happen: